AlepandoCR/DialogAPI/README.md

 > ❗ **Note:** This API is intended as a dev utility – maintenance is not guaranteed.
 > Feel free to fork, adapt, and build your own features on top of it.

+> ⚠️ Please consider using Paper's API (Currently on testing)

 ---

 > ## Features